adaltas/node-nikita/src/docker/build.coffee.md

       return callback Error 'Required option "tag"' unless options.tag? return callback Error 'Can not build from Dockerfile and content' if options.content? and options.path? cmd = ' build '
+      # Apply search and replace to content
+      string.render options if options.context?
+      string.replace_partial options
       # not mandatory options
       for opt in ['force_rm', 'quiet', 'no_cache']
         cmd += " --#{opt.replace '_', '-'}" if options[opt]
-      cmd += ' --rm=false' if options.rm? and not options.rm
+      cmd += " --rm=#{if options.rm then 'true' else 'false'}"
       cmd += " -t \"#{options.tag}\""
       # custom command for content option
       options.path ?= path.resolve options.cwd, 'Dockerfile' if options.cwd